Automotive Technology

 Program Overview

-The two-year Automotive Technology Associates Degree program prepares students as entry-level technicians in the automobile and diesel industries.
+The two-year Automotive Technology Associates Degree program prepares students as entry-level technicians in the automobile industry.

 Senior Testing Fees